cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/6-gas-meter.md

 </HighlightBox>

 You are free to consider charging different gas costs for when a player _plays a regular legal move_ and for when a player _plays a winning move_.
-After a win the board is cleared, and you therefore may want to exact a smaller cost in this situation.
+After a win the board is cleared, and you therefore may want to exact a smaller cost (or even a gas refund) in this situation.

 <HighlightBox type="tip">